dev-academy-programme/concepts/server/node-debugging.md

 ## Node Inspector

 Being able to step through your code in a terminal-type of environment is useful, but the debugging tools available inside of your browser are much more powerful.
-Node Inspector gives you the ability of using the power of using your browser's development tools to debug your server-side Node application.
+Node Inspector gives you the ability to use your browser's development tools to debug your server-side Node application.
 Think about that for a minute.
 Yes, this is very cool.
 To use Node Inspector in your project, install it as a dev dependency by running `npm install node-inspector --save-dev` in your terminal, and then add a script in your `package.json`:

 ```js
 ...